 For each property, the latest valuation, is compared with the valuations of the preceding annual periods.
-If fair value changes (positive or negative) are more than a certain specified threshold, the changes are further considered by discussion with the external valuer on the 3 -year period.
-The last external valuation performed was in year 2021.
-The next valuation by an independent valuer will be 2024.
+If fair value changes (positive or negative) are more than a certain specified threshold, the changes are further considered by discussion with the external valuer.
+The last external valuation performed was in year 2022.
+The next valuation by an independent valuer will be 2025.